Appalachian State vs. Georgia Southern NCAA Football Odds, Plays and Insights | November 27, 2021

 Georgia Southern Stats and Trends

-- Georgia Southern has five wins against the spread in 11 games this year.

-- Georgia Southern's games this season have gone over the point total in 50% of its opportunities (five times in 10 games with a set point total).
+- Georgia Southern's games this season have gone over the total in five out of 10 opportunities (50%).

-- Georgia Southern is 3-0 against the spread and 3-1 overall when the team records more than 20.4 points.
+- Georgia Southern is 3-0 against the spread and 3-1 overall when the team scores more than 20.4 points.

-- Georgia Southern is 3-1 against the spread and 3-2 overall when the team piles up more than 331.1 yards.
+- Georgia Southern is 3-1 against the spread and 3-2 overall when the team churns out more than 331.1 yards.

-- The Eagles have 16 giveaways this season, while the Mountaineers have 20 takeaways .
+- This season the Eagles have 16 turnovers, four fewer than the Mountaineers have takeaways (20).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.